egla89/svmtool/README.md

 FabricPool on Destination | Yes<br>
 Encrypt Destination's volumes (NVE)<br>with conversion support if running at least ONTAP 9.3 | Yes Compatible with SM-S (Sync and StrictSync Policy) for Data replication<br>Is able to convert from Async to Sync relationship and vice versa<br>Object replication cannot be Synchronous and is still an Asynchronous replication | Yes
+Preserve Network Identity<br>By default, svmtool will Preserve Network Identity between Source and DR<br>But you can, if needed, create a DR with its own Network Identity and preserve it during Activation | Yes

 ### BACKUP & RESTORE Purpose
 In order to perform a restore operation a minimal config must exist on the destination Cluster: